IvoryDuke/HillVacuum/README.md

 ### Brushes
 Brushes are convex polygonal surfaces.
 They can have an associated texture which can either be drawn filling their area or as a sprite.
 The sprite can be displaced independently of the brush surface.
 Brushes can also be assigned a path that describes how it moves in the bidimensional space and that can be edited with the Path tool.
-Finally, brushes have a built-in property, `collision`, which determines whever they should represent a clipping surface or not.
+Finally, brushes have a built-in property, `collision`, which determines whether they should represent a clipping surface or not.
 It can be edited in the properties window.

 ### Things
 Things are objects which can be placed around the map.
 They area characterized by an ID, a width and height, a name, and a texture which represents them.